OasisArtisan/OasisLight-ServerManager/README.md

 - **back** You can always back out of any menu or any process so make sure to use it whenever stuck.
 - **clear** Whenever you feel like the screen is filled with old output use clear to clear your screen and show you the current active menu.
 - **quit** you can quit the program from any place in the manager this is the equivelant of `ctrl + c`.
+Note: quiting the manager does not stop any servers. it simply stops all the services and schedualed commands the manager provides.

 ### Adding your first server
 - Make sure that the server is offline.